AugusteDP-git/Python-scripts/README.md

-Code from my studies at ETH and EPFL
+Python scripts from various academic and personal projects